Racism in Italy: Classical period

 The term barbarian, derived from Ancient Greek, referred to aggressive, brutal, cruel, and warlike tribes or individuals.
 In ancient Rome, the Romans adapted and applied the term barbarian to non-Roman tribes such as the Germans, Celts, Iberians, Helvetii, Thracians, Illyrians, and Sarmatians.
 Later, with the inclusion of new territories, the previously barbarian populations became citizens of Rome.
 This happened first during the Roman Republic with the Italic tribes annexed and then gradually over the centuries throughout the Mediterranean and part of Northern Europe and forming the Roman Empire.
 The term barbarian still has a negative and derogatory meaning in contemporary Italy.

+Ethnic stereotypes among the Romans included the belief that Asiatic Greeks, Jews, and Syrians were by nature more susceptible to living as slaves.
+Asia Minor was such an important source of slaves that the typical slave was stereotyped as a Cappadocian or Phrygian.
+In practice, Jews were "both slaves and slaveholders.
+They were the slaves of Jews and non-Jews and owned both Jewish and non-Jewish slaves" throughout the Classical period.
+Other perceived traits against Syrians and other Asiatic people included greed, gluttony, effeminacy, homosexuality, libertinism, and a tendency towards luxurious lifestyles and perverse cults.
+These qualities directly contrasted with the Roman ideal of robust and strong masculinity.
+The Romans firmly believed that interaction with these groups would pervert and corrupt their manly nature, while the Syrians would remain unchanged.

 When the Vandals, a barbarian tribe, conquered Rome in 455, the term vandalic took on the derogatory meaning it still has today, due to the extreme devastation, massacres and thefts committed in Rome.
-During the empire the mass of the people were fed and often entertained to be better governed by the emperor with gladiator games.
-On one side the landed patricians who exploited the slaves and on the other the plebs.
 In Roman Italy there was no concept of racism in the modern sense; there was discrimination between Roman citizens and barbarians, between pagans and christians, between free Roman citizens and slaves, which led to conflicts, wars and massacres.